Northern Ireland Assembly Commission Corporate Governance Framework

 Governance Framework

-6. This Corporate Governance Framework document is a high level policy document which addresses key responsibilities, systems, processes and accountability arrangements.
+5. This Corporate Governance Framework document is a high-level policy document which addresses key responsibilities, systems, processes and accountability arrangements.

-9. The day-to-day delivery of these services is achieved through delegation to the Clerk/Chief Executive.
-The Clerk/Chief Executive has responsibility to ensure arrangements for delegation to the Secretariat Management Group (SMG) are robust.
+8. The day-to-day delivery of these services is achieved through delegation to the Clerk/Chief Executive.
+The Clerk/Chief Executive has responsibility to ensure arrangements for delegation to the Senior Management Team (SMT) are robust.
 These delegations offer clarification on the roles and responsibilities of the Assembly Commission, the Accounting Officer and Directors.

-10. The corporate governance arrangements, including the requirement to review effectiveness, has been applied to the senior management team charged with the delivery of services on behalf of the Assembly Commission.
+9. The corporate governance arrangements, including the requirement to review effectiveness, has been applied to the SMT charged with the delivery of services on behalf of the Assembly Commission.

 The Corporate Governance Role of the Assembly Commission